stockgeeks/spring-kafka-poison-pill/README.md

 # Spring Kafka beyond the basics - Poison Pill

-Example project used for Conference talk and Confluent Blogpost.
+Example project used for Conference talk and Confluent blog post.

 Using: